 Another option is this Evening Night Tour to Chiang Mai Temples & Night Market.
 Going with a local guide is great because they will know the ins and outs of the market, where the best things are to eat and buy, and they can help negotiate prices for you.

-Every vacation needs a day or two of nothing, and the perfect place for that is Koh Lipe, our favorite island in Thailand.
 Think white sandy beaches, turquoise waters, $10 beach massages, cheap drinks, epic sunsets, and the best curry in the world with a view.

-All of this is found on Sunrise Beach in Koh Lipe.
 If you want photos like this of the Thai islands, make sure to bring a travel drone.
 There are several travel drones on the market that are easy to travel with.

 30. Drink A Bucket

-You don’t order a drink in Thailand.
-You order a THAI BUCKET.
-Pick your favorite alcohol, Samsong whiskey maybe, and coke, and pour it into the bucket with ice.
+Pick your favorite alcohol, Samsong whiskey, and maybe coke, and pour them into the bucket with ice.
 That’s the typical way drinks are served, especially on the party islands.

 If you’re into parties, make sure to see when the full moon party on Koh Phangan is.
 If you happen to miss the full moon, there are half-moon parties at Koh Phangan.
 There is always a party in Koh Phangan.